 "The person who says it cannot be done should not interrupt the person who is doing it." — Chinese Proverb

 This method works.
 It worked for me and countless other students who had the discipline to stick with it.
-Over the years, I’ve seen and experimented with approaches that say underline this or summarize that, and what I’ve found is that those approaches work for some students and not others.
-I’ve even come across people who claim vocabulary is unnecessary and a waste of time.
+Over the years, I've seen and experimented with approaches that say underline this or summarize that, and what I've found is that those approaches work for some students and not others.
+I've even come across people who claim vocabulary is unnecessary and a waste of time.
 Really?
-Well, let’s put that to the test.
-Try doing one sentence completion question where you don’t know any of the words and see how well you do.
+Well, let's put that to the test.
+Try reading this Ralph Waldo Emerson essay which showed up on a previous exam and ask yourself if it's truly possible to understand it without a good vocabulary.

 If you've found something that works for you, by all means run with it.
 But you know what approach has always worked?